Jyve00/Microsoft_Movie_Project/TEMPLATE_README.md

 ## Methods

-Describe the process for analyzing or modeling the data.
+-----Describe the process for analyzing or modeling the data.
 For Phase 1, this will be descriptive analysis.

+The several Imdb data sets where connected using movie and crew ID's to connect movie titles with their correct release date, budget, gross, crew members and genre's.
+Some data was missing so we further connected the movie titles and crew names with other data sets from Rotten Tomatoes and Numbers.com.
+With this method we can consolidate the data into just a few usefull tables that make it easier to analyse and cut out data that we don't find usefull.

 ***
 Questions to consider: